Scrum Pillars - Transparency, Inspection and Adaptation

-Inspection is a critical aspect of empirical process control as it what makes the Scrum framework adaptive to complex problems.
-Inspection is done not only by the Scrum Master, PO or CEOs.
+Inspection is a critical aspect of empirical process control as it is what makes the Scrum framework adaptive to complex problems.
+Inspection is done not only by the Scrum Master, PO, or CEOs.
 It is done by everyone involved in the project.

 Adaptation is done as soon as possible to optimize the project outcome.

 This is where the sprint review meeting comes in very handy.
 During the review, the process is assessed against the sprint goals.
 The entire agile team and the stakeholders collaborate about what was done during the sprint, and the things to be done in the succeeding sprint to optimize the product value.

 Apart from the sprint review, the Scrum framework features other events for inspection and adaptation:

 - Sprint Retrospective

 Again, the Scrum methodology is an easy framework to understand as it is generally made up of a few roles, artifacts, events, and rules, and it would not have the same impact without these Scrum pillars.
 However, it can be difficult to master as it requires daily, continuous practice.
 To fully adopt this project management framework in your organization, one of the first steps is to understand what lies on its foundation – the empirical process.

 The empirical process, to summarise, is gaining knowledge using direct and indirect observation or experience.
 In Scrum, the empirical process has three underlying Agile principles: transparency, inspection, and adaptation.